ksu-cs-textbooks/cs-zero/content/00-introduction/02-navigating-canvas-codio.md

 ===

-Now, let's go back to Canvas and load up one of the Codio projects.
-To load the first Codio projects, click the **Next** button at the bottom of this page to go to the next part of this module, which is the Codio Introduction tutorial.
+[comment]: <> (Now, let's go back to Canvas and load up one of the Codio projects.
+To load the first Codio projects, click the **Next** #button at the bottom of this page to go to the next part of this module, which is the Codio Introduction tutorial.
 On that page, there will be a button to click, which opens Codio in a new browser window or tab.

 Once Codio loads, it should give you the option to start the *Guide* for that module.
 You'll definitely want to select that option whenever you load a Codio project for the first time.

 From there, you can follow the steps in that guide to learn more about the Codio interface.
 The first page of the guide continues this video.
-I'll see you there!
+I'll see you there!)